ayazhankadessova/nextjs-shadcn-portfolio/README.md

 ## <a name="credits">🙏Credits</a>

-This design/alignments for this projects were inspired by:
+This design/alignments for this project were inspired by:

 - [fuma-nama.vercel.app](https://fuma-nama.vercel.app/)
 - [gitroll.io](https://gitroll.io)